 Noting stainless and carbon steels are often incompatible with most sulfuric and hydrochloric acid concentrations, he concluded, “when it comes to dealing with hazardous slurries such as those containing sulfuric or hydrochloric acid the options should be carefully considered.”

 Also in the latest A&SoF newsletter, we announce our Vacuum Belt Filter skid.
 This mobile skid (see the wheels?) is 0.3m2, including liquid ring vacuum pump, separator, transfer pump, instrumentation and PLC controls.
 Plus, its fully-wired for quick electrical hook-up.

 Finally, we offered a presentation of BHS’s laboratory filtration testing capabilities.
 Filtration Laboratory Manager Ron Baltz’s overview of the new Charlotte facility covers all of the bases.
-But, if you still have questions, let me know.
+But, if you still have questions about all our process engineers can accomplish, let me know.